 If you have good knowledge of back kick you must be familiar with the high rewards with this as well.
-But getting high rewards are not always easy but can be made easy if we correct the mistakes that most of the people do while trying to achieve this.
+But getting high rewards are not always easy but can be made easy if we correct the mistakes during back kick that most of the people do while trying to achieve this.
 Doing mistakes while throwing these kicks is not forgivable as these are very high-risk moves and if do even small mistakes then you are on a great verge of knocking yourself out.
 If you are new to this kick then, visit our previous posts regarding this kick and understand it better.
 If you are a long-time practitioner or a beginner then these are some of the common mistakes practitioners do while performing a back kick.
-Check it out by yourself if you are doing the same mistakes and correct it asap before your opponent does.
+Check it out by yourself if you are doing the same mistakes then correct it asap before your opponent does.

 Stepping In Before Back Kick

 The fault while stepping in makes you rotate too much which results in finishing your kick in the wrong direction.
 In other spinning moves like tornado kicks, spinning back hook kicks, spinning back heel kicks you need to generate much rotation as those are complete spinning moves but back kick is a partially spinning and partially linear kick.
 The hitting motion should be linear and it completely relies upon the footwork of your non-hitting leg.
 While stepping in towards your opponent, your leg should be straight in front of your target not at the side.

 Hitting Back Kick Blindly (Most Common Mistakes During Back Kick)

 This is one of the most common mistakes during back kick that beginners usually do.
 Never ever take your eye off your opponent.
 The only moment that you are not watching your opponent is when you are making the rotation.
 And that too just for about a second.
 Always watch your opponent before hitting.
 Not only for assured hitting but sometimes if your hit falls on the groin of your opponent then, you will be disqualified for sure.